oras-project/artifacts-spec/artifact-manifest-spec.md

 - **`mediaType`** *string*

-  This field contains the `mediaType` of this document, differentiating from [image-manifest][oci-image-manifest-spec] and [oci-image-index].
+  This property is reserved for use, to maintain compatibility.
+When used, this field contains the `mediaType` of this document, differentiating from [image-manifest][oci-image-manifest-spec] and [oci-image-index].
 The mediaType for this manifest type MUST be `application/vnd.oras.artifact.manifest.v1+json`, where the version WILL change to reflect newer versions.
 Artifact authors SHOULD support multiple `mediaType` versions to provide the best user experience for their artifact type.

 - **`artifactType`** *string*

   Phase 1 of the ORAS Artifact spec will support reference types to existing [ORAS Artifacts][oci-artifacts].
 The REQUIRED `artifactType` is unique value, as registered with iana.org.
 See [registering unique types.][registering-iana].
 The `artifactType` is equivalent to ORAS Artifacts that used the `manifest.config.mediaType` to differentiate the type of artifact.
 Artifact authors that implement `oras.artifact.manifest` use `artifactType` to differentiate the type of artifact. example:(`example.sbom` from `cncf.notary`).